revaturelabs/interviewquestions/Python/Python-Classes and Objects/Classes and Objects.md

 </details>

 ---
-10. What will be the output of the following code?
+10. What is the output of the following code?
 ```python3
 class Student:
     name= "Henry"